SAP/code-pal-for-abap/docs/checks/number-public-attributes.md

 ### What is the Intent of the Check?

 The Number of Public Attributes Check counts the number of public attributes up to a maximum (usually 0).
 All attributes and methods should be private by default.
-The {data encapsulation principle](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)) helps you to protect your attributes from being changed and adds readability for others, they only see what they need.
+The [data encapsulation principle](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)) helps you to protect your attributes from being changed and adds readability for others, they only see what they need.

 ### How does the check work?